druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

  - Instead of fixed 30-year retirements, incorporate an age parameter and mortality curve, and consider only trajectories where the beneficiary is alive.
  - Consider the amount left over at death as equivalent to some fraction of similar lifetime certainty-equivalent spending, i.e. 'bequest utility'.
  - Consider other objective functions that can be maximized subject to a risk aversion or loss aversion parameter.
- - Compare the recommendations of optimal rules empirically estimated from annual historical returns to recommendations from the formulas derived by Nobelist Robert C. Merton under continuous-time and lognormal return assumptions, in ["Optimum consumption and portfolio rules in a continuous-time model (1970)"](https://dspace.mit.edu/handle/1721.1/63980) and related papers. ([Wikipedia](https://en.wikipedia.org/wiki/Merton%27s_portfolio_problem)).
+ - Compare the recommendations of optimal rules empirically estimated from annual historical returns to recommendations from the formulas derived by Nobel Prize winner Robert C. Merton under continuous-time and lognormal return assumptions, as in ["Optimum consumption and portfolio rules in a continuous-time model (1970)"](https://dspace.mit.edu/handle/1721.1/63980) and related papers. ([Wikipedia](https://en.wikipedia.org/wiki/Merton%27s_portfolio_problem)).

 [^1]: At higher levels of risk aversion, as wealth approaches zero, CRRA utility approaches -&infin;.
 Objective functions that diverge to infinity can prevent optimization algorithms from converging.
 CRRA utility is bounded by a constant as wealth approaches +&infin;.
 When you are optimizing at a high level of wealth, utility approaches the upper bound and the gradient approaches 0, again causing optimization problems.
 If you are maximizing CRRA utility, you may need to calibrate inputs to stay within a numerically well-behaved region that shrinks as you increase risk aversion.
 Still, it should be feasible to find utility-maximizing rules, but it may take longer and be less intuitive.